Is Statsmodels Safe?

 When evaluating any Python package, watch for: dependency vulnerabilities, malicious uploads, maintenance status.

-Statsmodels has a Nerq Trust Score of 77/100 (B+) and meets Nerq trust threshold.
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Statsmodels has a Nerq Trust Score of 77/100 (B+).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways